docwire/docwire/README.md

 - **Configurable Safety Policies**: The SDK introduces a general concept of safety policies (`strict` vs. `relaxed`) to allow developers to choose between robust error-checking and maximum performance.
 In `strict` mode, operations are checked for validity (e.g., dereferencing null pointers, out-of-bounds access) and throw exceptions on violation.
 In `relaxed` mode, these checks are omitted for zero-overhead performance.
 This feature is currently available for XML-based parsers and will be expanded to other components.

+- **Llama.cpp Integration**: The SDK integrates seamlessly with llama.cpp, to allow the users of SDK to select a model of their choice and integrate within the workflow using `llama` wrapper provided in the SDK. **Llama.cpp integration comes as an optional feature.**

+- **Optional powerful IBM Granite 4.0 1B model**: This compact yet capable language model can be installed as an optional feature for a wide range of natural language processing tasks, including text extraction, classification, question answering, summarization, and more.
+It runs via **llama.cpp** and is optimized for CPU inference on lower-end desktops without GPU acceleration.

-- **Build-in powerful flan-t5-large model**: This state-of-the-art transformer-based model is designed for a wide range of natural language processing tasks, including text translation, question answering, summarization, text generation, and more.
+- **Flan-t5-large model**: This state-of-the-art transformer-based model is designed for a wide range of natural language processing tasks, including text translation, question answering, summarization, text generation, and more.
 It has been trained on a diverse range of data sources and can handle complex linguistic phenomena such as word order, syntax, and semantics.
-The model's versatility and ability to perform multiple tasks make it a valuable addition to the DocWire SDK, allowing developers to leverage its capabilities for a variety of NLP tasks within their applications. **The build-in model is optimized to run with descent speed on lower-end desktops and mobile devices without GPU acceleration and consuming less than 1 GB of memory**
+The model's versatility and ability to perform multiple tasks make it a valuable addition to the DocWire SDK, allowing developers to leverage its capabilities for a variety of NLP tasks within their applications. **This model is the default model for local AI feature with SDK and is optimized to run with descent speed on lower-end desktops and mobile devices without GPU acceleration and consuming less than 1 GB of memory**

-- **Build-in powerful multilingual-e5-small model**: This powerful and efficient multilingual text embedding model is designed to generate high-quality vector representations (embeddings) for text in over 100 languages.
+- **Powerful multilingual-e5-small model**: This powerful and efficient multilingual text embedding model is designed to generate high-quality vector representations (embeddings) for text in over 100 languages.
 These embeddings are crucial for a wide range of NLP tasks, including semantic search, retrieval-augmented generation (RAG), text clustering, and similarity comparison.
-The `multilingual-e5-small` model is optimized for performance, making it suitable for applications where both speed and accuracy are important.
+The `multilingual-e5-small` model is optimized for performance, making it suitable for applications where both speed and accuracy are important. **This model is default model for embedding in the SDK.**

 - **Support for running locally more powerful AI models using ctranslate2 technology**: This technology is designed to be highly scalable and efficient on CPU and GPU, enabling efficient deployment of language models on resource-constrained devices.
 Quantization allows maintaining accuracy with smaller model sizes making it suitable for desktop and mobile applications.
 Parallel and asynchronous execution enables efficient utilization of hardware resources.